 - (2) Itself be declared as abstract, too. - e) Sometimes, a non-abstract class is called a concrete class. - C. Suppose we take the notion of an abstract class and push it to its limit i.e. to the point where all of the methods are abstract none are defined in the class itself.
 Such a class would specify a set of behaviors, without at all defining how they are to be carried out. - 1.
-In Java, such an entity is called an interface, rather than a class. - a) Its declaration begins
+We have already seen that, in Java, such an entity is called an interface, rather than a class. - a) Its declaration begins